Learn More: What You Need to Know About the Shingles Vaccine

 The shingles vaccine is the only way to protect against shingles and postherpetic neuralgia (PHN), the most common complication of shingles.
 (PHN can cause long-term nerve pain, even after you no longer have shingles.)
 In fact, Shingrix is more than 90% effective at preventing shingles and PHN for people aged 50 and older who have healthy immune systems.

 You should get two doses of Shingrix, given 2 to 6 months apart.
+If it has been more than 6 months since your first shot, and you still haven’t received the second shot, you should still get the second shot even after the 6 months.
 People with weakened immune systems can get the second dose 1 to 2 months after the first dose.

 You should get Shingrix even if in the past you: